industrial-edge/modbus-tcp-connector-getting-started/docs/Installation.md

 ![databus](/docs/graphics/Databus.png)

-## Configure Modbus TCP via IIH Configurator
+## Configure Modbus TCP via Common Configurator

-With the IIH Configurator, you can configure several connectors and publish the data to the IE Databus.
-Therefore, you must enter the Databus credentials within the IIH Configurator:
+With the Common Configurator, you can configure several connectors and publish the data to the IE Databus.
+Therefore, you must enter the Databus credentials within the Common Configurator:

 - open the IED web interface
 - open the app IIH Configurator